Sylvexia/dl_cnn_hw1/report.md

 Referring requirements.txt to set up your environment, preferably use a conda environment first so it would not messed up your local environment.

-Running: ```python ex_1.py``` for first experiment, there are 5 experiments for respective experiments, it would start training and testing cifar10/cifar100 dataset for a model.
+Running: ```python ex_1.py``` for first experiment, there are 5 experiments for respective experiments, it would start training and testing cifar10/cifar100 dataset for a model automatically.
 Specifically, like the following:

 ```
 if __name__ == '__main__':